Categories &

 categorical: [rows, columns, …, dim_n_sz] = size (…)

-sz = size (C) returns a row vector with the size (number of elements) of each dimension for the calendar duration array C.
+sz = size (C) returns a row vector with the size (number of elements) of each dimension for the categorical array C.

 dim_sz = size (C, dim) returns the size of the corresponding dimension specified in dim.
 If dim is a vector, then dim_sz is a vector of the same length and with each element corresponding to a specified dimension.
 Multiple dimensions may also be specified as separate arguments.